ccaiman/bank-classification/README.md

 - extend the hyperparameter search
 - use oversampling to balance classes, not just under sampling.

 Even over a short timeframe, like going from campaign to campaign, there can be changes to the economy that supercede prediction accuracy.
-In more expensive training capacities this information could be included in the model.
+More expensive training capacities could include this information in the model.
 With increased computing power, we could also consider information about the term account (length of the term, interest rate, penalties) and whether the client negotiated the conditions.